amrhassab/Computational-Photography/HW2_matlab_image_processing/README.md

 ![](P1_histogram_equalization/P1-snow-Whist.jpg)

 ## Problem 2: Demosaicing
 For digital cameras that have only one image sensor **Demosiacing** using **Bayer Patterns** is needed to convert the raw image into a full color image with three channels.
-In the **mydemosiac.m** matlab function, filters in the form of matrices with wieghted values are used to complete the process.
+In the **mydemosiac.m** matlab function, filters in the form of matrices with weighted values are used to complete the process.
 After the process is complete and error image is created by computing at each pixel the squared difference between the raw image and the demosaiced image for each color channel separately, then adding the three matrices together to obtain the error image.

 ### Results
 #### Raw Input: P2-crayons-raw.jpg